 Heavy users whose serotonin system is regularly depleted by the drug rely on greater quantities of the drug to produce smaller and smaller effects.
 Because the serotonin supply is finite, repeated dosing cannot provide a stronger or lengthened high after all your serotonin has been released.
 A study of young adult and adolescent ecstasy users found that 43% were dependent, and 34% met the criteria for drug abuse.
 Almost 60% of users reported both physical and emotional withdrawal symptoms.
 Frequently, though, ecstasy users also use other drugs and alcohol and may be addicted to more than one drug simultaneously.

-Yes, ecstasy is illegal and its possession, use, and sale carry heavy prison sentences and fines and disciplinary consequences at Brown.
-See the Brown University Policy on Drugs on the Student Rights and Responsibilities website.
+Yes, ecstasy is illegal and it is currently a Schedule I drug (drug with no currently accepted medical use and a high potential for abuse).
+Its possession, use, and sale carry heavy prison sentences and fines, as well as disciplinary consequences at Brown.
+See the Brown University Policy on Drugs on the Student Rights and Responsibilities web site.

 How do I help a friend who's having trouble with drugs or alcohol?